Coronavirus: the latest information for testing, screening and visitors.

 Since it can take from several days to three weeks (or longer) for the body to develop antibodies after infection, an antibody test does not tell if you are currently infected (or not) with SARS-Cov-2; a positive antibody test only tells you that you have been infected by the virus at some point in the past.
 It is important to remember that someone can have a positive antibody test and still be contagious to others if the infection occurred only several days prior to testing.

 In addition, research is underway to determine if having antibodies can protect you from reinfection and, if so, what level of antibodies is needed for immunity and how long immunity might last.
 For this reason, individuals with a positive antibody test should not assume that they cannot be reinfected by SARS-CoV-2 and should continue practicing social distancing and all the other recommendations for preventing disease spread.
 For now, the antibody test helps experts better understand the prevalence of disease in our community.

-This summer, the Centers for Disease Control and Prevention (CDC) will launch an 18-month nationwide COVID-19 antibody study to better understand the immune response to COVID-19 and whether it diminishes over time.
+The Centers for Disease Control and Prevention (CDC) is conducting multiple nationwide antibody studies to identify how many people have been infected by SARS-CoV-2 and to better understand the immune response to COVID-19 and whether it diminishes over time.

 The antibody test can also help identify individuals who may be eligible to donate a part of their blood called convalescent plasma, which contains antibodies against the virus, and may help treat those who are seriously ill from the virus.

-If you would be interested in donating your plasma to help treat others diagnosed with the virus, please contact Versiti directly on their website (www.versiti.org).
+If you are interested in donating your plasma to help treat others diagnosed with the virus, please contact Versiti directly via their website (www.versiti.org).